Abak

-The major economic activities of the people is palm produce.
-Before the Nigerian civil war, Abak Division was the major producer of palm oil and kernel exported through river ports at Ntak Ibesit and Ikot Okoro.
-Abak is blessed with natural resources which includes, Rich mineral deposits such as sand, gravel, clay, salt and crude oil (corked).
-It is situated in the tropical rain forest that supply abundant palm produce, cassava and various vegetables.
+The major economic activities of the people are palm produce.
+Before the civil war, Abak Division was the major producer of palm oil and kernel exported through river ports at Ntak Ibesit and Ikot Okoro.
+Abak has natural resources which include, rich mineral deposits such as sand, gravel, clay, salt and crude oil (corked).
+It is situated in the tropical rain forest that supplies abundant palm produce, cassava and various vegetables.

+Climate

+Abak, which is 0 feet (0 meters) above sea level, has a tropical monsoon climate (Am classification).
+The district's annual temperature is 28.5 °C (83.3 °F), which is -0.96% lower than the national average for Nigeria.
+Abak usually experiences 294.64 wet days per year, or 342.88 millimetres (13.5 inches), or an average of 13.5 inches of precipitation per year.